 If so, this could help with the diagnosis of certain conditions.

-Blocked nose treatment
+Blocked nose & sinus blockage treatment

 Treatment will depend on the cause and severity of your symptoms.
 In mild cases, you may not need to see a doctor for treatment for your nasal obstruction.